Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. These procedures must be applied to—

-   1. the election of candidates for parliamentary elections held by the Association; and
+   a) the election of candidates for parliamentary elections held by the Association; and

 2. Rules\* made under these Rules to govern other elections may require that ballots must—

-   1. be conducted in conformity with this Division; and
+   a) be conducted in conformity with this Division; and

    2. be secret.